nilostolte/MicroVBA-PowerPoint/README.md

 path in Powerpoint.
 This is a huge limitation that is bypassed by an undocumented feature that can be used when defining complex paths.
 As in paths in other vector graphics languages, one can insert several subpaths inside a single path, but in Powerpoint this must be done according to certain rules.
 Although these rules are not always necessary they are simple to implement and understand:

 - The first path in the group of subpaths must start with the initial _"moveto"_ declared in **BuildFreeform**
-- The first path must be closed either using a _"lineto"_ to the coordinates indicated in **BuildFreeform** or they must be the last coordinates of a bezier curve.
+- The first path must be closed either using a _"lineto"_ to the coordinates indicated in **BuildFreeform** or they must be the last coordinates of a Bezier curve.
 - The first _"moveto"_ of a subpath is actually a _"lineto"_ with its initial coordinates
 - The subpath must be closed either with a "_lineto_" to the same coordinates or using these coordinates as the last coordinates of a Bezier curve.
 - Then another _"lineto"_ to the initial coordinates in **BuildFreeform** must appear, except in the last subpath